mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 “That’s so nice of you to help her out.
 I’m sure she appreciated it.”

-We watched a few more episodes of Community.
+We watched a few more episodes of _Community_.
 Mason and I had spent several days together watching TV shows and movies during the past week, but I still didn’t feel a romantic connection.
 He initiated trying to invite me to get closer to him a few times and even asked if I wanted to sit under his blanket with him while we were watching a movie.
 But I felt a bit uncomfortable.
 It just didn’t feel natural.

 A few days later, Mason texted me asking if I’d be interested in going on more dates or to keep hanging out.